Azazh/Risk-and-Predictive-Analytics-for-Optimized-Car-Insurance-Marketing/notebooks/README.md

 Investigate feature engineering for improving data insights.
 Apply clustering to identify groups of individuals with similar insurance costs.
 Acknowledgments
-Special thanks to [source of the dataset] for providing the data and to the open-source Python community for the amazing libraries and tools.
+Special thanks to 10-Academy for providing the data and to the open-source Python community for the amazing libraries and tools.